Professor, Agricultural Education

 E-mail Address: firstname.lastname@example.org

-For 27 years, Brad has been involved in agricultural education.
-He taught high school vocational agriculture at Lemoore High School for six years teaching primarily production agriculture courses.
-He then accepted a lecture position at California Polytechnic State University and his duties included coordinating the statewide in-service program for high school and community college agriculture teachers as well as teaching undergraduate agricultural education courses such as the Future Farmers of America, supervised occupational experience programs, computers, and field experience.
-While at Cal Poly, he received his masters degree in agriculture.
+For 34 years, Brad Dodson has been involved in agricultural education.
+He taught high school vocational agriculture at Lemoore High School for six years, teaching primarily production agriculture courses.
+He then accepted a lecture position at California Polytechnic State University, San Luis Obispo where his duties included coordinating the statewide in-service program for high school and community college agriculture teachers as well as teaching undergraduate agricultural education courses such as the Future Farmers of America, supervised occupational experience programs, computers, and field experience.
+While at Cal Poly, he received his master’s degree in agriculture.

-After six years at Cal Poly, he enrolled at Texas A&M University as a PhD graduate student in agricultural education.
-On a teaching assistantship, Brad taught courses, advised students and the Collegiate FFA Chapter.
+After six years in San Luis Obispo, he enrolled at Texas A&M University as a PhD graduate student in agricultural education.
+On a teaching assistantship, Dodson taught courses and advised students and the Collegiate FFA chapter.
 He was then hired by the California Department of Education as a regional supervisor for the Northern California area.
-He advised the regional FFA Program and provided technical assistance to high school agriculture teachers.
+He advised the regional FFA program and provided technical assistance to high school agriculture teachers.

-Brad coordinates the Agriculture Teacher Education program here at CSU Chico.
+Dodson now coordinates the agriculture teacher education program here at CSU, Chico.
 He teaches agricultural education courses (see list below) and advises undergraduate and graduate students.
-He serves as the advisor of the Collegiate FFA and oversees the team of students and faculty who organize the CSU, Chico/Butte College FFA Field Day, which brings nearly 2000 high school students to campus to compete in various skills competitions and serves as the single largest recruitment activity for the College of Agriculture.
+He serves as the advisor of the Collegiate FFA and oversees the team of students and faculty who organize the CSU, Chico/Butte College FFA Field Day, which brings nearly 2,000 high school students to campus to compete in various skills competitions and serves as the single largest recruitment activity for the College of Agriculture.

-Brad lives in Chico with his wife, Debbie, of over 30 years.
+Dodson lives in Chico with his wife of over 30 years, Debbie.
 Debbie is a high school teacher and school counselor at Paradise High School.
 They have two children, Bryan and Breanna.
-Bryan has accepted a teaching position at Galt High School as an agriscience and agricultural mechanics teacher.
-Brea is a high school student at Chico High School.
+Bryan has accepted a position at Liberty Ranch High School in Galt as an agriscience and agricultural mechanics teacher.
+Brea is a senior liberal studies major here at CSU, Chico.

 Brad teaches most of the agricultural education courses required for the Specialist Instructional Credential in Agriculture and Single Subject Credential.
 They include:

-- AGRI 312 - Program Development in Agricultural Education
+- AGED 312: Program Development in Agricultural Education

-- AGRI 420 - Techniques in Vocational Agricultural Instruction
+- AGED 420: Techniques in Vocational Agricultural Instruction

-- AGRI 521 - Curriculum and Methods of Teaching Vocational Agriculture
+- AGED 521: Curriculum and Methods of Teaching Vocational Agriculture

 Research and Professional Interests

-Brad is very interested in leadership development.
+Dodson is very interested in leadership development.
 He has had the opportunity to work with the State Association of the Future Farmers of America and National FFA Organization as an officer trainer, workshop presenter, speaker, and member of several task forces on leadership development.
-He has developed several resources for teachers to utilize in their role as an FFA advisor and classroom instructor including a chapter officer training guide and a program of activities planning tool.
+He has developed several resources for teachers to utilize in their roles as an FFA advisors and classroom instructors including a chapter officer training guide and a program of activities planning tool.

 Service to the College, University, and Community

-Brad is the advisor for Chico State Collegiate FFA, the faculty mentor for University Village Ag Theme Housing and the advisor for the Inter Club Council.
-When it comes to outreach services, he is the advisor of the FFA Field Day, Parliamentary Procedure Contest, and the Superior Region Prepared Public Speaking Contest.
+Brad is the advisor for Chico State Collegiate FFA and the advisor for the Inter-Club Council.
+He is also the advisor of the FFA Field Day, Parliamentary Procedure Contest, and the Superior Region Prepared Public Speaking Contest.

-Brad and his students conduct team building training at Camp Tehama for the Chapter Officers’ Leadership Conference for the Superior FFA Region.
-Brad also assists with state and regional FFA officer candidate training, state officer training, and Paradise High School Counselors Team Building Retreat.
+Dodson and his students conduct team building training at Camp Tehama for the Chapter Officers’ Leadership Conference for the Superior FFA Region.
+Brad also assists with state and regional FFA officer candidate training, state officer training, and the Paradise High School Counselors Team Building Retreat.